wapisani/jekyll-now/_posts/2018-11-26-The-Golden-Sun-Set.md

 So far, it's looking like the album will be about 41 GS/TLA songs and 5 Golden Sun: Dark Dawn songs, but the final count may change closer to release.
 The tentative tracklist is below.
 I'm planning on adding links to work-in-progress tracks on my SoundCloud as I work on the album.

 1. The Golden Sun Sets - ~12 seconds
-2. The Golden Sun Rises
+2. The Golden Sun Rises - [WiP Mar 8, 2019](https://soundcloud.com/willpisani/the-golden-sun-rises-golden-sun-v01)
 3. Walking Forward with Determination - [WiP Mar 8, 2019](https://soundcloud.com/willpisani/walking-forward-with-determination-golden-sun-v01)
 4. Venus Lighthouse
 5. Set Sail!
 Through the Karagol Sea